oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelTensorFlow_GettingStarted/README.md

 ﻿# `TensorFlow HelloWorld` Sample
 TensorFlow* is a widely-used machine learning framework in the deep learning arena, demanding efficient computational resource utilization.
-To take full advantage of Intel&reg; architecture and to extract maximum performance, the TensorFlow framework has been optimized using Intel&reg; Deep Neural Networks (&reg; DNNL) primitives.
+To take full advantage of Intel&reg; architecture and to extract maximum performance, the TensorFlow framework has been optimized using Intel&reg; Deep Neural Networks (Intel&reg; DNNL) primitives.
 This sample demonstrates how to train an example neural network and shows how Intel-optimized TensorFlow enables Intel&reg; DNNL calls by default.

 | Optimized for                       | Description
 |:---                               |:---